cran-task-views/Omics/Omics.md

     `r pkg("DiffCorr")` implements a method for identifying pattern changes between 2 experimental conditions in correlation networks.\ `r pkg("dnapath")` integrates pathway information into the differential network analysis of two gene expression datasets. \
  `r pkg("GANPA")` is network-based gene weighting algorithm for pathway enrichment analysis, using either RNA-seq or microarray data.
+    `r pkg("DRaWR")` is a network-based method for ranking genes or properties related to a given gene set.

 -   *Clustering*: \
     `r pkg("EMMIXgene")` implements a mixture model-based approach for the